-Voltage transients shall be limited to a maximum deviation from nominal system output volts of plus or minus 5% (RMS average for one cycle), with recovery to within 1.5% of output voltage within four electrical cycles (64 milliseconds) for each of the following conditions.
+Voltage transients shall be limited to a maximum deviation from nominal system output volts of plus or minus 5% (RMS average for one cycle), with recovery to within 1.5% of nominal output voltage at the fifth cycle and beyond after transient for each of the following conditions.
 Limits shall apply to any UPS load within the UPS rating, and frequency shall be maintained at 60 Hz \pm 0.1 Hz.
 The system shall not transfer to bypass under these conditions (except Item 3).